herrera-ignacio/oopnotes/README.md

 * We provide everyone with the same instance

 Want to prevent anyone creating additional coppies

+ #### Use cases

+Useful when we need to create one and only one object, for example to store and mantain a global state for our program.

+Other possible cases are:

+* Controlling concurrent access to a shared resource.
+For example, the class managing the connection to a database.
+* A service or resource that is transveral in the sense that it can be accessed from different parts of the application or by different users and do its work.
+For example, the class at the core of the logging system or utility.
 # Design Patterns: Structural
 > Structural patterns provide a manner to define relationships between classes or objects.